 “I can’t think of anything to make the conference better.
 It was outstanding!
 I would strongly encourage others to attend.”

 We offer the Get in Rhythm.
-Stay in Rhythm.® Atrial Fibrillation Patient Conference each year because technology advances and our knowledge about afib changes, so you need to know about the latest in afib treatment.
+Stay in Rhythm.® Atrial Fibrillation Patient Conference each year because as a result of treatment innovation and technology advances, our knowledge about afib changes.

 In fact, Bill Hyde attends annually.
 The reason he does is that our faculty members—the innovators in afib—present new treatment options each time.
-(These are often treatment options they developed.)
+(Often, these are treatments they personally developed.)

 It’s also an opportunity for you to ask your questions of the innovators who are pushing the boundaries of afib research and treatment.